Here to stay: sustainable sports sponsorship

 "Only someone who can prove a clear, sustainable specification, authentic commitment and examinable results, will be successful in the long term (from a commercial perspective) and improve their sustainable footprint."

 STEFAN FELSING, CEO OF SPORTFIVE

 Sustainable sponsorship: the recipe for success

-As a leading sports business agency, SPORTSFIVE strives to develop clear fields of action together with rights holders and partners, define targets on the basis of these and thereby be actively involved in designing the transformation process in the sports industry.
-SPORTIFIVE is in discussions with various partner clubs to jointly develop viable, practical and sustainable products that will enable them to acquire companies as partners, in turn.
+As a leading sports business agency, SPORTFIVE strives to develop clear fields of action together with rights holders and partners, define targets on the basis of these and thereby be actively involved in designing the transformation process in the sports industry.
+SPORTFIVE is in discussions with various partner clubs to jointly develop viable, practical and sustainable products that will enable them to acquire companies as partners, in turn.

 What could this look like?
 There are lots of ways to get started – such as stadium catering.
 Max Sorst, who heads up sponsorship & sustainability at SPORTFIVE as the Senior Specialist in Product Management, explains: “More regional products, vegan and vegetarian offerings, minimising food waste and rubbish, short supply chains and waste disposal – there are all kinds of things relating to stadium catering that you can make more sustainable.”

 On match days, digital solutions can help align the food and drink on offer with demand, avoiding mountains of food waste from the get-go: “If VIP guests choose their menu in advance via an app and collect it at the station in question, potential partners, such as stadium caterers, local cooks or suppliers, can provide high-quality food based on the actual demand.
 This would be a win for everyone – hospitality guests, clubs, partners and the environment, too,” says Max Sorst.

 Sport has a head start in the game of sustainablity